kylep/kyle.pericak.com/content/posts/openstack/openstack-aio-ka-vm.md

 ```

 ## Install the OpenStack Command Line

 This will enable the `openstack` command.

 ```bash
 pip install python-openstackclient python-neutronclient python-magnumclient
 ```

-To configure the openstack CLI, source the openrc file that was created by KA's
+To configure the OpenStack CLI, source the openrc file that was created by KA's
 post-deploy step.

 ```bash
 source /etc/kolla/admin-openrc.sh
 ```